conduitio-labs/conduit-connector-snowflake/README.md

 config, <b>creates</b> table for consuming stream with name `conduit_tracking_{table}`.
 This consuming table has the same schema as `table`  with additional metadata columns:
 `METADATA$ACTION`, `METADATA$ISUPDATE`, `METADATA$ROW_ID` (Those columns from stream) and `METADATA$TS`.
 `METADATA$TS` it is timestamp column, it is special column created by iterator to ordering rows from tracking table.
-Then iterator consume data from stream using insert query to consuming table. `METADATA$TS` sets like current timestamp.
+When Then iterator consume data from stream using insert query to consuming table. `METADATA$TS` will have  current timestamp value.
 After consuming stream, tracking table has copy of stream data with inserted time.
 All rows from stream were automatically removed and stream did new snapshot for `table`.